 At that point, the city could and should have forced Mobil to abandon MHF and switch to sulfuric acid.
 But instead, it accepted the advice of Mobil, the “independent” Consent Decree Safety Advisor Steve Maher (an oil industry insider), and Torrance Fire Chief R. Scott Adams to change the Consent Decree and permit Mobil to use “less deadly” MHF.

 But even this reduction in HF deadliness was not to be.
 At the end of 1997, the new MHF unit failed immediately upon start of operations.
-Safety Advisor Steve Maher stated in his undisclosed 1999 report (dug up by TRAA in 2015, see the Executive Summary) the alkylation unit was “dangerously unstable” and produced only a little product of poor quality.
+Safety Advisor Steve Maher stated in his undisclosed 1999 report the alkylation unit was “dangerously unstable” and produced only a little product of poor quality.
 Mobil shut the unit down immediately.
 By May 1998 Mobil had slashed the additive by a factor of 3, to a symbolic 10%.
 Mobil added another bogus proprietary “safety” technology to cover its back in case MHF’s failure were to be exposed.

 Torrance Fire Chief R. Scott Adams wrote the city report approving the changes.
 Then he retired and got a job as a consultant for Steve Maher’s firm.
-[The Failure of MHF and Sabotage of the Consent Decree.]
 No consent decree documents have been found that show the city or court were informed of the changes and approved them, despite claims by ExxonMobil and city officials.
 The public was never informed of MHF’s failure.